 No. The Mother Cabrini Health Foundation does not make grants directly to individuals.

 The Mother Cabrini Health Foundation makes grants to organizations directly rather than through individual fundraising activities; therefore, we are unable to support your cause.

 Following the example of Saint Frances Cabrini and the longstanding commitment of the Catholic Church to social justice and providing healthcare to the poor and marginalized, the Mother Cabrini Health Foundation works with Catholic and non-Catholic organizations.
 Among the non-Catholic organizations will be other faith-based and secular institutions.
 While there may be positions taken and practices engaged in by some of these groups that are inconsistent with or contrary to Catholic teachings, the Foundation will only fund activities fully in accord with those teachings.
 A grant from the Foundation in no way signifies an endorsement of all aspects of a grant recipient’s work.

-For reference, we have included a brief summary below of our Catholic values which includes a link to the Ethical and Religious Directives for Catholic Health Care Services published by the United States Conference of Catholic Bishops.
+For reference, our website includes a brief summary of our Catholic values and a link to the Ethical and Religious Directives for Catholic Health Care Services published by the United States Conference of Catholic Bishops.
 The summary overview can also be accessed directly from the grant portal.
 Applicants are strongly encouraged to read this information closely before applying for a grant.

 In addition to the Coronavirus Emergency Support Grants, MCHF has three programs.
 These programs provide grants to nonprofit organizations serving poor, underserved, disadvantaged individuals and families in New York State.